rryam/VecturaKit/README.md

 # VecturaKit

 VecturaKit is a Swift-based vector database designed for on-device applications, enabling advanced user experiences through local vector storage and retrieval.
 Inspired by [Dripfarm's SVDB](https://github.com/Dripfarm/SVDB), **VecturaKit** utilizes `MLTensor` and [`swift-embeddings`](https://github.com/jkrukowski/swift-embeddings) for generating and managing embeddings.
+It features **Model2Vec** support with the 32M parameter model as default for fast static embeddings and automatic dimension detection.

 The framework offers two primary modules: `VecturaKit`, which supports diverse embedding models via `swift-embeddings`, and `VecturaMLXKit`, which leverages Apple's MLX framework for accelerated processing.
 It also includes command-line interface tools (`vectura-cli` and `vectura-mlx-cli`) for interacting with the databases.